Top Nameberry Names Around the World Now

 Boy names ending in O continue to be a big trend internationally, with Arlo, Hugo and Milo featuring on multiple Top 5 lists, plus Cosmo, Elio, Kenzo, Ludo, Marco, Miro and Niko on one list each.

 And Maeve is our reigning top girl name in Australia, New Zealand, Canada and the US – boosted by the hit Netflix show Sex Education.

 But these Top 5 lists don’t just spotlight some key international trends – they also reflect something of the culture of each country on the list.

-For example, Abena, Akosua and Kofi from Ghana’s list are Akan day names, traditionally given to babies born on a particular day of the week.
-Pedi and Swati from South Africa’s list are the names of local ethnic groups, while Zuko comes from the Xhosa language, spoken predominantly the south-eastern part of the country.
+For example, Akua, Akosua and Kwaku from Ghana’s list are Akan day names, traditionally given to babies born on a particular day of the week.
+Swati, the top girl name in South Africa, is the name of a regional ethnic group.

 Surprising Favorite Names by Country

 But there are also some surprises among the statistics!

 For example, Ludo attracts a lot of love from our visitors in Pakistan.
 Why?
 Well, it seems that the board game has long been particularly popular there.
 According to this article, Pakistan ranks the highest in the world for downloads of the game’s online version.

 Festus, an ancient Roman cognomen which is the second most viewed boy name in Nigeria, is actually a well established choice in the country.
 It has been borne by famous Nigerians from midcentury politician Chief Festus Okotie-Eboh to the NBA’s Festus Ezeli.